 More correctly, you can upload and download images and videos in Discord.
 It isn’t what the app is about but it is possible.
 The only limitation is an 8MB file limit.
 That’s not a lot for video and allows just a few seconds of HD or a slightly longer SD video.
 There are ways around that limitation though which I will also show you.

 Discord is very straightforward to set up and use.
-All you need is the app, a login, camera and mic and you’re ready to go.
+All you need is the app, a login, a camera, and mic and you’re ready to go.
 There is a Windows, Mac, Android, iOS and Linux version of the app should you need it.
 You can also run it purely in your browser if you don’t want the install.

 - Download the discord app from here and install it onto your computer.